Nebraska Septic Tank Regulations — Title 124 NDEE

 Federal SPCC (40 CFR 112) applies at 1,320 gallons aggregate aboveground oil.
 Nebraska layers on:

-Secondary containment for polyethylene chemical tanks should hold at least 110% of the largest tank capacity.
-Above 1,320 gallons aggregate oil, maintain a written SPCC plan.
-For current Nebraska-specific RQ thresholds and reporting timelines, consult NDEE directly.
+Polyethylene chemical tanks need secondary containment that holds at least 110% of the largest tank's capacity.
+If you have more than 1,320 gallons of oil, you need a written SPCC plan.
+For Nebraska-specific RQ thresholds and reporting timelines, contact NDEE.

 Permit Pathways at a Glance